aemrobe/responsive-design-layout-challenge-2/README.md

  ```

 ** the problem I had when i am doing this challenge was to make the .intro-content half of the size of the lower elements placing them at the center while the text inside them start at the same postion at the left **

-to solve this problem wrapping both .intro-content and the lower elements under the container class. after wrapping them by the container class we can give max-width to the container class so the width of both .intro-content and lower elements will be limited and we will give a property of margin: 0 auto to the container and both elements will be centered.
+inorder to solve this problem I should wrap both .intro-content and the lower elements under the .container class. after wrapping them by the .container class we can give max-width to the .container class so the width of both .intro-content and lower elements will be limited because they are wrapped by the container class and we will give a property of margin: 0 auto to the container and both elements the intro-content and the lower elements will be centered.

 ```HTML
 <!--upper element -->